 May 2008 saw HP pay almost $14 Billion for EDS, and CBS paid $1,75 Billion for the CNet suite of web based sites.
 There was much concern about the impending economic crisis and the sub-prime debt debacle.

-Which brings us to May 2011 and probably the biggest news is Microsoft’s record breaking offer of $8.5 Billion for Skype.
-Other M&A activity this month includes Nvidia paying $367M for Icera; Rambus buying Cryptography Research for $342M in the security space; Sandisk acquiring Pliant Technology in the storage world for $327M; and Twitter paying $40M for a Twitter Application, TweetDeck.
-There were a number of other deals where the finances were not disclosed but “big name” acquirers involved like Deloitte, HP and SoftwareAG.
+Last year in May 2011 probably the biggest news was Microsoft’s record breaking offer of $8.5 Billion for Skype.
+Other M&A activity included Nvidia paying $367M for Icera; Rambus buying Cryptography Research for $342M in the security space; Sandisk acquiring Pliant Technology in the storage world for $327M; and Twitter paying $40M for a Twitter Application, TweetDeck.

 Walk Fast and Smile.